Tidal Power: The pros and cons

 Not just dry docks.
 There are similar sites all around the UK; industrial settling ponds and the sites of former salt panning operations as well.
 Former chemical works and loading stations for ships.
 Substantial areas of brownfield land.

 The pros are ease of use and economy, that there is plenty of potential land available and it is usually near centres of population.
-This means that the cost of sending the electricity from the point where it is made, to the point where it is used, is negligible.
+This means that the cost of transporting the electricity from the point where it is made, to the point where it is used, is negligible.
 The cost of decommissioning is negligible as well.
 The unit could just be sold to a fish farm.
-Operation can be arranged to operate continuously, the only environmental energy source that can do so.
+Operation can be arranged to carry on continuously, the only environmental energy source that can do so.
 All day, every day.
 There are other uses the turnover of cold water could be put to.
-Dry docks are simple and have around a 200 year lifetime.
+Dry docks are simple and have around a 200 year history.

 There are many gigawatts available.